vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 **Intention:** wanting to remove him from the community.
 Even when it is 'for the purity of the Sangha', it is driven by aversion.

 Insult, slander, lying.
+Accusing as a joke is an insult (Pc 2).

 Spreading stories.
 Saying something which may be false, but you believe it to be true.

-'Not sure if this is true...' -- engaging in gossip, idle chatter, or false tale bearing (Pc 1) are not accusations, because the person is not present.

-Discuss reporting on offenses.

 <!-- latex
 \clearpage
 -->

+'Not sure if this is true...' -- engaging in gossip, idle chatter, or false tale bearing (Pc 1) are not accusations, because the person is not present.

+Accusing of a *pārājika* is *saṅghādisesa*, accusing of a *saṅghādisesa* is *pācittiya* (Pc 76).

+Discuss reporting on offenses.

 ## Sg 9, Distorting evidence